jpulse-net/jpulse-framework/README.md

-# jPulse Framework v0.3.1
+# jPulse Framework v0.3.2

-A modern, lightweight web application framework built with Node.js, Express, and MongoDB. jPulse combines the simplicity of traditional server-side rendering with modern development practices, offering a clean separation between static and dynamic content.
+A modern, lightweight, and extensible web application framework using the MVC (model, view, controller) pattern. jPulse is built with Node.js, Express, and MongoDB, and combines the simplicity of traditional server-side rendering with modern development practices, offering a clean separation between static and dynamic content.
+It is extensible, where multiple teams can work independently to build large and scalable applications targeting midsize to large organizations in the government and private sector.

-**Latest Release Highlights (v0.3.1):**
+**Latest Release Highlights (v0.3.2):**
+- ✅ **I18n Structure Alignment (W-027)**: Language files restructured to match controller and view architecture
+- ✅ **Improved Translation Organization**: Translation keys now organized by controller/view structure for better maintainability
+- ✅ **Enhanced Template Integration**: Streamlined handlebars variable processing with restructured language files
 - ✅ **MVC-Aligned Configuration**: Restructured app.conf to match model/controller/view architecture
 - ✅ **Enhanced Configuration Organization**: Settings organized by component type for better maintainability
 - ✅ **API-Driven Profile Management**: User profiles now load fresh data from REST API instead of session data
-- ✅ **Enhanced Data Consistency**: Profile updates properly increment saveCount for version tracking
-- ✅ **User Language Preferences**: Centralized language preference handling in AuthController
-- ✅ **Improved Session Management**: Better separation of concerns between authentication and user data

 ## 🚀 Quick Start